Table of Contents

 2. Cubes/Cylinders risk to show wrong results due to curing conditions

 A challenge that can occur both on job sites and in precast facilities is incoherence between the in-place strength and the one from the specimen cured on-site, next to the concrete structure.
-The reason for this incoherence normally is due to the different curing temperatures.
+The reason for this incoherence is typically due to the different curing temperatures.

 3. Cheaper and faster results with sensors